-In order to support property owners (individuals or organizations) in their will to safeguard the ecosystems, species and landscapes deserving protection on their property, the Québec government adopted the Natural Heritage Conservation Act on December 18, 2002, which allows the Minister of Sustainable Development, Environment, Wildlife and Parks to recognize private properties as recognized nature reserves (article 54 and after).
+In order to support property owners (individuals or organizations) in their will to safeguard the ecosystems, species and landscapes deserving protection on their property, the Québec government adopted the Natural Heritage Conservation Act on December 18, 2002, which allows the Minister of Sustainable Development, Environment and the Fight against Climate Change to recognize private properties as recognized nature reserves (article 54 and after).

 The purpose of the Natural Heritage Conservation Act is to safeguard Québec's natural heritage.
 The Act provides measures facilitating the establishment of a network of protected areas representative of Québec’s biodiversity.
 Under the provisions of the Act, private lands can be recognized as nature reserves.
-In order to have land recognized, the land in question must have biological, ecological, wildlife, floristic, geological, geomorphic or landscape features that are significant and warrant preservation, and the owner of the land must file an application.
-It is possible for the owner of the land to make management arrangements with a non-profit conservation organization that will manage the property.
+In order to have land recognized, the land in question must have biological, ecological, wildlife, floristic, geological, geomorphic or landscape features that are significant and warrant preservation, and the landowner must file an application.
+It is possible for the landowner to make management arrangements with a non-profit conservation organization that will manage the property.
 Such agreements need to be approved during the recognition process.
 Recognition of land as a nature reserve may be perpetual or for a term of not less than 25 years.

 The Act also prescribes the conditions under which land can be recognized as a nature reserve.
-One condition is that the owner of the land must agree to apply specific conservation measures.
+One condition is that the landowner must agree to apply specific conservation measures.
 Such agreements can be amended and the Minister has the right, in certain cases, to withdraw recognition of a nature reserve.

 Applying is easy

-Any property owner wishing to have its property recognized as a nature reserve may do so in writing to the Ministère by using the document intituled Guide and application for recognition form.
+Any property owner wishing to have its property recognized as a nature reserve may do so to the Ministère by using the document intituled Guide and application ( PDF, 440 KB) and by sending the necessary documents for the recognition of a nature reserve in writing or by email.
 The application must contain:

 Furthermore, one of the preliminary requirements for recognition defined in the Act, is the signing of an agreement.
-Two options are available: the owner may enter into an agreement with the Minister of Sustainable Development, Environment, Wildlife and Parks, or the Minister may approve an agreement entered into between the owner and a not-for-profit conservation organization.
+Two options are available: the landowner may enter into an agreement with the Minister of Sustainable Development, Environment and the Fight against Climate Change, or the Minister may approve an agreement entered into between the landowner and a not-for-profit conservation organization.

 In both cases, the agreement will contain the following provisions: a description of the property, its characteristics, the term of recognition, management arrangements for the property and, where applicable, identification of the conservation organization that will assume management of the new nature reserve, conservation measures to be implemented, and a description of the activities allowed and of those prohibited.

-In accordance with the Act, the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques publishes a notice stating that the property is recognized as a nature reserve in the Gazette officielle du Québec and in a newspaper circulated in the region concerned or, if there is no such newspaper, in the region closest to the recognized property.
+In accordance with the Act, the Minister of Sustainable Development, Environment and the Fight against Climate Change publishes a notice stating that the property is recognized as a nature reserve in the Gazette officielle du Québec and in a newspaper circulated in the region concerned or, if there is no such newspaper, in the region closest to the recognized property.
 The recognition takes effect on the date of the publication of the notice in the Gazette officielle du Québec.

-Moreover, the Minister requires the registration of the agreement in the land register.
+Moreover, the Minister of Sustainable Development, Environment and the Fight against Climate Change requires the registration of the agreement in the land register.
 The agreement, once registered, is binding on all subsequent owners of the property.
-Lastly, the Minister issues the owner a certificate attesting that the property has been recognized as a nature reserve and will require the registration of the nature reserve in the Register of the protected areas in Québec.
+Lastly, the Minister issues the landowner a certificate attesting that the property has been recognized as a nature reserve and will require the registration of the nature reserve in the Register of the protected areas in Québec.

 The many advantages of having your property recognized as a nature reserve